f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

     Enter Command:

-To remove the AOM configuration, first enter the command **no system aom config**, then enter the command **system aom clear-data**.
+To remove the AOM configuration, enter the command **system aom clear-data**.

 .. code-block:: bash

-    r5900-1-gsa(config)# no system aom config
-    Warning: Some elements could not be removed due to NACM rules prohibiting access.

     r5900-1-gsa(config)# system aom clear-data
     Do you really want to clear all customer data from the AOM?
 This includes SSH and network configuration data. [no,yes] yes